Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Tracer samples a fixed percentage of all spans following the sampling rate.

-Example: `0.25`, this should account for 25% of all traces.
+Example: `0.25`, this accounts for 25% of all traces.

 **Default:** `0.01`

 ### plugins

 Comma-separated list of plugins this node should load.

 By default, only plugins bundled in official distributions are loaded via the `bundled` keyword.

-Loading a plugin does not enable it by default, but only instructs Kong to load its source code, and allows to configure the plugin via the various related Admin API endpoints.
+Loading a plugin does not enable it by default, but only instructs Kong to load its source code and allows configuration via the various related Admin API endpoints.

 The specified name(s) will be substituted as such in the Lua namespace:
 `kong.plugins.{name}.*`.